Handy information for PhD students at the Department of Women's and Children's Health

 d.
 Seminar series / Journal clubs

-Along with the credit application form (13), a schedule and some kind of certificate stating participation in at least 75% of the seminars must be submitted.
+Along with the credit application form (16), a loggbook, a schedule or certificate stating participation in the seminars must be submitted.

-A list of teaching activities certified by the course/programme responsible person has to be submitted along with the credit application form (13).
+A list of teaching activities certified by the course/programme responsible person has to be submitted along with the credit application (form 16).

 Note!
 A separate application form and adequate enclosures for each course / activity.
-Send your application and enclosures to the administrations manager Anna Sandberg.
+Send your application and enclosures to the research education administration

 PhD Activity and Financing - compulsory